oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_connection_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a> of the customer &quot;Master&quot; key being referenced.
-If provided, this will reference a key which the customer will be required to ensure the policies are established to permit the GoldenGate Service to utilize this key to manage secrets.</div>
+                                            <div>Refers to the customer&#x27;s master key OCID.
+If provided, it references a key to manage secrets.
+Customers must add policies to permit GoldenGate to use this key.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>